Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Optimal Mixing Time for Glauber from Spectral Independence

 The goal of this section is to prove that when the system is $\eta$-spectrally independent, then the relaxation time of the Glauber dynamics is $O(n)$, thereby proving~\cref{thm:SI-constant-relax} of~\cite{CLV21}.
 Our proof follows the same approach as in~\cite{CLV21}.
+In \cref{sec:optimal} we comment on how the proof changes to obtain \cref{thm:SI-constant-mix} establishing an optimal $O(n\log{n})$ mixing time, instead of relaxation time.